loveencounterflow/Species-Characterum-Sinensium/README.md

 * pyr. pyramidalis (?)
 * triglyphus
 * sx. simplex (for forms created by simplification)
+* 2x duplex
+* 3x triplex
+* 4x quadruplex
 * cpx. circumplexus (surrounding)
-* l.ang.: linguæ anglicæ, in English
+* l.ang. linguæ anglicæ, in English

 * crc. correctus (or conrectus) (for convenient or conventional forms that are written or quoted in place of the more historically more correct